arabold/serverless-sentry-plugin/README.md

 If no option for `release` is provided, releases and deployments are _disabled_.

-### Sourcemaps
+### Source Maps

-Sourcemap files can be uploaded to Sentry to display source files in the stacktraces rather than the compiled versions.
+Sourcemap files can be uploaded to Sentry to display source files in the stack traces rather than the compiled versions.
 This only uploads existing files being output, you'll need to configure your bundling tool separately.
 You'll also need to have releases configured, see above.

 Default options: